P.S. 206 Jose Celso Barbosa

 ASD Nest children appreciate distinct boundaries.
 To promote good behavior, staff reward children with points for positive behavior culminating in a special responsibility, a treat or lunch with a teacher.
 There is a room for conflict resolution.
 Two social workers work side-by-side with teachers in classrooms to help children learn about cooperation and responsibility.
 They also provide one-on-one counseling.

-Teachers receive coaching from the staff at the Teacher’s College Reading and Writing Project.
-Despite coaching and a lot of in-class reading time, students have lower test scores in reading than in math.
-To improve, struggling readers participate in very structured reading programs such as Achieve3000 or Wilson.
+Teachers receive coaching from the staff at the Teachers College Reading and Writing Project.
+Despite coaching and a lot of in-class reading time, students have below average test scores in reading and in math.
+To improve reading, struggling readers participate in very structured reading programs such as Achieve3000 or Wilson.

 The school uses the Everyday Math program and has three science teachers on staff.
 Teachers have worked to raise test scores and skills of children with special needs, and while this has resulted in a better progress report, it has meant less attention for high-achievers in the classroom.
 Top students may participate in morning enrichment classes and a Saturday Academy.

 To mark the transition to middle school, students receive different colored uniforms (burgundy and khaki), lockers and new desks.
 One advantage of the middle school is that every classroom has two teachers, whether it has children with special needs or not.
-“We really see how it benefits the children,” said Forbes.
-The plan is to eventually offer Regent’s level courses.
+"We really see how it benefits the children," said Forbes.
+Eighth graders can take Algebra.

 Space is somewhat limited.
 Ballroom dancing is held in the large library while a movement class takes place on the auditorium stage.
 The middle school will start with a basketball team and add sports as it grows.